yusiwen/bitsandbytes_jetson/README.md

 # Note:
 This is a fork of TimDettmers/bitsandbytes, supposed to build on Jetson Xavier using ARM NEON intrinsics.
-It compiles without complaints (g++ 9.4.0, Cuda compilation tools, release 11.4, V11.4.315, Build cuda_11.4.r11.4/compiler.31964100_0, 1.14.0a0+44dac51c.nv23.02) but builds a malfunctioning library.
+It compiles without complaints (g++ 9.4.0, Cuda compilation tools, release 11.4, V11.4.315, Build cuda_11.4.r11.4/compiler.31964100_0, pytorch 1.14.0a0+44dac51c.nv23.02) but builds a malfunctioning library.
 The [HF example code](https://huggingface.co/blog/hf-bitsandbytes-integration) produces zero weights:

 Output (=before quantitization):
 ```